 - Avoid leaving your dog tied up and unattended in public areas

 - Ensure your garden and other areas are properly enclosed

 - Be aware of things that could 'spook' or scare your dog when off the lead

-- Report your dog lost soon as you know
+- Report your dog lost soon as soon as you know

 - Send us a photo and microchip number of your lost dog